alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/README.md

 - Confirmed Anchor Record
 - Project name
 - Contact name
-- Controlled project URL
+- Confirmed matching project URL
 - Anchor ID
 - Source-line
 - Confirmation status

 The anchor is confirmed only when both sides match.

-If both sides do not match, the system must not recognize the project as **AI Foundations / Origin | Continuum Source-Line Anchored**.
+If both sides do not match, the system will not recognize the project as **AI Foundations / Origin | Continuum Source-Line Anchored**.

 ## Anchor Status